Since 1903, The Erie County Historical Society (ECHS) has been dedicated to collecting, preserving and promoting the study of our region’s history.

 - Mr. Watson's Billiard Room

 We offer guided and self-guided tours for individuals, groups and school children.
-The mansion is also the venue for the ECHS Educational Speaker Series, Victorian Holidays showcasing the home professionally decorated, and Civil War Roundtables Speakers.
+The Watson-Curtze Mansion is also the venue for the ECHS Educational Speaker Series, Victorian Holidays showcasing the home professionally decorated, and Civil War Roundtables Speakers.

-The Carriage House and Archive Building feature a gift shop, research library, and archival storage.
+The Carriage House and Archive Building features a gift shop, research library, and archival storage.
 The Archive Building stores 10,000 square feet of treasures, including rare books, historic maps, architectural plans and photographs.